jernotte/StudyGuide/Content/AI/StudyGuide.md

 **Expected Answer**: Challenges include managing the computational resources due to the large size of the models, handling long-range dependencies in sequences, and ensuring efficient parallelization of the training process.
 Model parallelism, data parallelism, and efficient attention mechanisms like sparse attention are often employed to mitigate these challenges.

 ### Word Embeddings
+**Question 0**
+Q: What is a word embedding?
+A: Word embeddings are representations of words in a way the computer can understand (numbers).
+A word embedding takes the form of a vector which is an array of numbers (coordinates) the represent the word.
+Example: Apple = [0.41, 0.14, -0.05, 0.7].
+A word embedding is an assignment of a list of numbers (vector) to every word, in a way that semantic properties of the word translate into mathematical properties of the numbers

 **Question 1**
 Q: Explain the difference between static and dynamic word embeddings.
 A: Static word embeddings provide a fixed vector representation for each word, regardless of context.
 They are learned during a training phase and remain constant thereafter.
 Dynamic embeddings, on the other hand, adjust the vector representation of words based on the surrounding context, changing continuously as the model processes text.